Phuire-Research/Stratimux/StrategyData.md

 As the fundamental difficulty of higher order logic, is having to take into account complex state arrangements to make decisions.
 And the in depth the strategy, or the more successive actions used in unison, the higher chance there will be some failure.
 Therefore this is higher order logic via the exponential factor of decision making that must be taken into account per ActionStrategy.

-The advantage that STRX has over these classical game Ai systems.
+The advantage that Stratimux has over these classical game Ai systems.
 Is we know in advance some "Universal Concepts," that would inform the failure mode.
 That being you cannot have two sets of feet standing in the same position, would be "Spatial Ownership."
 Or in the case of computer systems, is whether you are modifying some file that is already open by another program.

-The other would be "Time," or expiration paradigm within STRX that limits of lifetimes of Strategies within this System.
+The other would be "Time," or expiration paradigm within Stratimux that limits of lifetimes of Strategies within this System.
 As the createActionController function assigns a timer to the life time of that specific ActionController.
 That is cleared upon success or will fire the next FailureNode or conclusion if present, while appending "controllerExpired" to the data property.

 *There is much more to be expanded in addition to working examples.
 Internally this is being used to prototype a "UserInterface" concept and will release those examples once that concept is worthy of being in a mvp state.*